WON BASS OPEN TOURNAMENT RULES — Revised 11/16/23

 for that day’s catch.
 Additionally, contestants must have current, valid registration for their boats to be eligible to fish the event.

-- Lake Closures — There are no off-limits periods for WON BASS Open tournaments, (see posted schedules for specific closed periods or for closed periods preceding the U.S. Open and our Open events).
+- Lake Closures — There are off-limits periods for WON BASS Open tournaments, (see posted schedules for specific closed periods or for closed areas preceding the U.S. Open and our Open events).
 No angler or

 representative, relative, etc., shall be on the lake in the hours after the day’s weigh-in or before the start of the next day’s activities, except to return directly to a launch site for boat retrieval or other specified action such as motor repair testing as authorized by the tournament authority.
 The AZ, NV and CA Open events will be “Off-Limits” starting 3:00 PM the day before the tournament start date.
 The U.S. Open will have a 2 week “Off-limit” period the week before the start of the tournament.
 Again, see event specifics for each event prior to the event start date.
 There will be NO OFFICIAL practice before any Open event.
 Any infractions the week before the event may be grounds for disqualification.